Alain-T/MSc-Survival-Analysis/README.md

 This repository contains my analysis of the pbc dataset which is a biomedical dataset based on a study on the disease “Primary Biliary Cholangitis”

-The Rcmd files are the file used to analysis the dataset and the PDF file is my final report.
+The Rcmd files are the R code I wrote to analysis the dataset and the PDF file is my final report.